The Golden Compass, a fantasy film starring Nicole Kidman that was released into theaters in December 2007, drew fire from concerned Christians:

 [Pullman]'s never hidden his skepticism about God or his rejection of organized religion.
 A quick Internet search turns up a 2004 essay he wrote deploring "theocracies" for a newspaper in his native Britain, and his own Web site states that he thinks it "perfectly possible to explain how the universe came about without bringing God into it."
 "His Dark Materials" features a sympathetic character, an ex-nun, who describes Christianity as "a very powerful and convincing mistake," while "The Amber Spyglass" concludes with the two child heroes participating in the dissolution of "the Authority," a senile, pretender God who has falsely passed himself off as the creator of the universe.

-Bill Donohue, president of The Catholic League, has condemned The Golden Compass as a “pernicious” effort to indoctrinate children into anti-Christian beliefs and has produced a
+Bill Donohue, president of The Catholic League, has condemned The Golden Compass as a "pernicious" effort to indoctrinate children into anti-Christian beliefs and has produced a 23-page pamphlet titled The Golden Compass: Unmasked in which he maintains that Pullman "sells atheism for kids."
+Donohue told interviewer John Gibson on 9 October 2007 why he believes Christians should stay away from the film:

 Look, the movie is based on the least offensive of the three books.
-And they have dumbed down the worst elements in the movie because they don’t want to make Christians angry and they want to make money.
-Our concern is this, unsuspecting Christian parents may want to take their kid to the movie, it opens up
+And they have dumbed down the worst elements in the movie because they don't want to make Christians angry and they want to make money.
+Our concern is this, unsuspecting Christian parents may want to take their kid to the movie, it opens up December 7th and say, this wasn't troubling, then we'll buy the books.
+So the movie is the bait for the books which are profoundly anti-Catholic and at the same time selling atheism.

-Other reviewers, however, have described Pullman’s works as being more generally anti-religion rather than specifically anti-Christian or anti-Catholic:
+Other reviewers, however, described Pullman's works as being more generally anti-religion rather than specifically anti-Christian or anti-Catholic:

 In "His Dark Materials," Pullman's criticisms of organized religion come across as anti-authoritarian and anti-ascetic rather than anti-doctrinal.
 (Jesus isn't mentioned in any of the books, although Pullman has hinted that He might figure in a forthcoming sequel, "The Book of Dust.")
 His fundamental objection is to ideological tyranny and the rejection of this world in favor of an idealized afterlife, regardless of creed.
 As one of the novel's pagan characters puts it, "Every church is the same: control, destroy, obliterate every good feeling."